-Camera Link (including PoCL and PoCL-Lite), Camera Link HS, GigE Vision and USB3 Vision are the trademarks of AIA.
-GenICam is the trademark of EMVA.
+Camera Link (including PoCL and PoCL-Lite), Camera Link HS, GigE Vision and USB3 Vision are the trademarks of A3 Vision & Imaging.
+GenICam, EMVA 1288 and OOCI are trademarks of EMVA.
 CoaXPress and IIDC2 are the trademarks of JIIA.
-FireWire is the trademark of Apple Inc. IEEE 1394 is the trademark of The 1394 Trade Association.
+FireWire is the trademark of Apple Inc. IEEE 1394 is the trademark of The1394T rade Association.
 USB is the trademark of USB Implementers Forum, Inc. All other names are trademarks or trade names of their respective companies.